SEO Doesn’t Have to Be Complicated (But It Does Have to Be Done Right)

 </p>

-My internal linking rules:
+My rules:

-• Link to 3-5 related pages per post
+- Link to 3-5 related pages per post

-• Use descriptive anchor text (not “click here”)
+- Use descriptive anchor text (never “click here”)

-• Create topic clusters around main keywords
+- Create topic clusters around your main keywords

 <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9">